dineshsailor/CRM/README.md

 No changes to the database are made, and no files were removed.
 So it should work to rsync this version over 7.1.
 Note that your db authentication is stored in x2engine/protected/config/X2Config.php, if you overwrite that file you will need to update the email, host, user, pass, dbname strings in that file.

+Also, if you rsync updates and don't want to do an 'install', delete the file 'install.php' if present.

 NOTE: IF YOU ARE UPDATING FROM <7.0 YOU WILL NEED TO RE-ENTER YOUR THIRD-PARTY APP CREDENTIALS!
 THIS IS DUE TO THE REMOVAL OF MCRYPT IN PHP 7.2.
 FOR MORE INFO, PLEASE CONTACT customersupport@x2engine.com